ocaml/v2.ocaml.org/site/learn/companies.md

         <h2><a href="https://r2c.dev">r2c</a>, California, United States</h2>
         <p>
 R2c is a VC-funded security startup headquartered in San Francisco and distributed worldwide.
-The main product as of 2021 is Semgrep, an open-source, syntax-aware grep that supports many languages.
+The main product as of 2021 is <a href="https://semgrep.dev">Semgrep</a>, an open-source, syntax-aware grep that supports many languages.
 OCaml is used extensively for parsing and analyzing source code.
         </p>
     </dd>
 </dl>